European Federation of Tourist Guide Associations

 10. Where can potential visitors to Germany find out more information about the BVGD and also find a qualified tourist guide?

-Our website is www.bvgd.org where our aims, members and qualified guides are presented.
+BVGD-website - www.bvgd.org - where our aims, members and qualified guides are presented.